TheRealJake12/Kade-Engine-Community/README.md

 - [PolybiusProxy](https://github.com/polybiusproxy) - The Video Support.

-- [BoloVEVO](https://github.com/BoloVEVO) - Fixed my shit code and improved the chart editor as well as many other things.(thanks!)
+- [BoloVEVO](https://github.com/BoloVEVO) - Fixed my shit code and improved the chart editor.
+Made a ton of code improvements.(thanks!!!)

 - [ShadowMario](https://github.com/ShadowMario) - The Memory Leak Fix.
 And A Few Other Things. (thanks)